Frequently Asked Questions

 Where are Jonathan House residents housed?

 Jonathan House operates three separate sites in partnership with local churches: a women’s house, a men’s house, and a family house.
-The houses are in St. Paul’s Frogtown neighborhood, St. Paul’s East Side, and South Minneapolis.
 The specific locations of the houses are confidential to protect the privacy of our residents.

 What are some of the challenges asylum seekers experience in Minnesota?